-This superb trek begins with a dramatic mountain flight from Kathmandu to Lukla, the starting point of the trek.
-Within two days you reach Namche Bazaar, the capital of Khumbu region and acclimatization point for two nights.
-En route to Everest you can visit one of the oldest Buddhist monasteries at Pangboche, and Thyangboche with an impressive backdrop of Everest and Ama Dablam.
-From here you walk along trails lined with main walls and up through rhododendron forests before eventually emerging above the tree line into yak pasture en route to Everest Base camp.
+Reaching a height of 5,545m (18,193 ft.) at Kala Pattar, Everest Base Camp Trek Nepal is extremely popular with those who want to say, ‘I have been to the base of the world’s highest mountain’.
+The challenging trek passes undeniably spectacular scenery and is traffick by local Sherpa people.
+The heights reached during this trek are dizzying until you acclimatise to the altitude, and the continuous cutting across valleys certainly has its ups and downs.’ – Lonely Planet.
+This superb trek begins with a dramatic mountain flight from Kathmandu to Lukla, the starting point trek.
+Within two days, you reach Namche Bazaar, the capital of the Khumbu region and the acclimatisation point for two nights.
+En route to Everest, you can visit one of the oldest Buddhist monasteries at Pangboche and Thyangboche, with an impressive backdrop of Everest and Ama Dablam.
+From here, you walk along trails lined with main walls and up through rhododendron forests before eventually emerging above the tree line into yak pasture en route to Everest Base camp.
 We include a side trip to Kala Patthar (5545m), which offers unrivalled views of Mt Everest.

 Destinations: Kathmandu to Everest Base Camp via Khumbu

 This trip can be arranged at any time of the year to suit your plans and be adapted to your needs.
 Please don’t hesitate to contact us for more details.